-COVID-19.
-The novel corona virus known as COVID-19 remains a concern as the risk of new variants and the attendant personal and economic disruption is still prevalent.
-In terms of dealing with COVID-19, keeping our workforce healthy and safe is our number one priority and we are following the updated guidelines and recommendations issued by the State of Connecticut and Centers for Disease Control.
+In terms of COVID-19, keeping our workforce healthy and safe is our number one priority and we are following the updated guidelines and recommendations issued by the State of Connecticut and Centers for Disease Control.
 We continue to encourage employees to stay home when sick and encourage working from home when possible.
-In the event of a positive COVID-19 test result, employees are expected to inform management immediately and follow state testing and contact tracing protocols.
-To mitigate the risk of office closure and to ensure business continuity, our employees are equipped so they can seamlessly work remotely.
+In the event of a positive COVID-19 test result, Sachem employees inform management and follow state testing and contact tracing protocols.
+We have not been immune to the virus striking our employees and their family members.
+Fortunately, none of these occurrences has been life-threatening.
+However, to mitigate the risk of office closure and to ensure business continuity, our employees are equipped so they can seamlessly work remotely.
 This remote work set-up has proven to be effective since, at times during the pandemic, employees had to self-isolate based on their own health condition or that of an immediate family member.
 While loan processing and funding may have been marginally delayed, there was no material adverse impact to the service levels we provided our borrowers.

-In the event we are forced to close our physical office, it is likely to have some adverse impact on our operations.
+In the event we are forced to close our physical office, we think it likely that there would be some adverse impact.
 For example, the underwriting process would continue to function but would take longer to complete without immediate access to background and credit profiles.
 Loan committee meetings would continue to be held virtually (as they are under normal conditions) but the loan approval process may incur delay or not be as thorough and efficient as in the past.
 In addition, we may not be able to meet with borrowers or potential borrowers, including physical property inspections, which could adversely impact our ability to service our loans, monitor compliance and originate new loans.
 Finally, the filing of loan documents with the various recording offices may be delayed.